CookieSource/CookieSource/README.md

 - 💬 Ask me about Linux or any tech related stuff.
 - 📫 How to reach me: [Discord](Cookie Alice#5007)
 - 😄 Pronouns: Cookie/Biscuit
-- ⚡ Fun fact: I spend almost 12 hours listening songs everyday.
+- ⚡ Fun fact: I'm a cookie from another planet that lives among the humans.

 **Languages and Tools:**